 - In the case of a suspected security or privacy breach of payment card information, either electronic or hard copy, immediately email [email protected].
 See Administrative Procedure: Report Information Security Incidents.

-- All new hired staff or reassigned staff involved in payment card processing must complete training and sign the Employee Non-Disclosure Form (UM 1623) prior to processing a payment card transaction.
+- All new hired staff or reassigned staff involved in payment card processing must complete training and sign UM 1623: Employee Non-Disclosure Form (DOCX) prior to processing a payment card transaction.

 - Payment Card Manager facilitates review and testing activities performed by ARS, including on-site visits, resolution of assessment findings, and incident response testing tabletop exercises.